carbon-design-system/carbon-addons-iot-react/packages/react/src/components/HotspotEditorModal/README.md

 ## Thresholds

-Thresholds are by default added under each hotspot in the cardConfig, e.g.
+Thresholds are added and read from each hotspot's attributes in the cardConfig:

 ```jsx
 cardConfig: {